Montana weighs wolf hunt limits; 23 from Yellowstone killed

 Montana also eliminated longstanding restrictions that had allowed only a few to be killed annually in hunting districts bordering Yellowstone.

-Those rules also allow the state’s fish and wildlife commission to review hunting seasons if harvest levels reach a certain threshold.
-For southwestern Montana, including areas bordering the park, that threshold has nearly been met.
+State regulations allow Montana’s fish and wildlife commission to review hunting seasons if harvest levels reach a certain threshold.
+For southwestern Montana, including areas bordering the park and several other hunting districts, that threshold has nearly been met, with 78 reported killed through Friday, said Quentin Kujala, chief of Montana Fish, Wildlife and Parks.

 Commissioners on Friday will weigh whether to let hunting and trapping continue or make changes to a wolf season scheduled to run through March 15.